pepicrft/ppineraes-old/posts/2021-11-08-adapting-to-the-platform.md

 ---
-title: "Adapting to a platform"
+title: 'Adapting to a platform'
-categories: ["netlify", "sveltekit", "deployment", "developer tooling"]
+categories: ['netlify', 'sveltekit', 'deployment', 'developer tooling']
 ---

 In a simplistic way,